-How To Make Raspberry And White Chocolate Cookies
+How To Make White Chocolate And Raspberry Cookies

-I love a flat cookie, just like Subway these raspberries and white chocolate cookies are flat and chewy.
+Just like Subway these cookies are flat and chewy.
 According to me, they taste even better and they definitely won’t last long.
-They’re also very easy to make, all you’re doing is pouring the ingredients into a bowl, giving it a good mix and finally baking it in the oven.
-It really couldn’t get any easier, below are even more reasons why you’ll want to make these cookies.
+They’re very easy to make, all you’re doing is pouring the ingredients into a bowl, giving it a good mix and finally baking it in the oven.
+It really couldn’t get any easier!

-Why You’ll Like These Raspberry And White Chocolate Cookies
+Why You’ll Like These White Chocolate And Raspberry Cookies

-- Instead of white chocolate chips, chunks of white chocolate are used in this recipe.
-When baked in the oven you’ll get pockets of melted chocolate.
-They tastes amazing whilst warm, you won’t get this effect with chocolate chips but it’s a good alternative if that’s all you have.
+- The chunks of white chocolate turn into pockets of melted chocolate when baked.
+They taste amazing whilst warm, you won’t get this effect with chocolate chips but it’s a good alternative if that’s all you have.

 - Ready in just 25 minutes and yes that includes prep time too!

 - The perfect recipe to use up spare raspberries or for when they’re in season.
-You could also make meringue nests with my white chocolate ganache recipe, just swap the strawberries for raspberries.
+You could also make meringue nests with my white chocolate ganache , just swap the strawberries for raspberries.

 Watch How To Make It

-Here’s a short video on how to make raspberry and white chocolate cookies.
+Here’s a short video on how to make white chocolate and raspberry cookies.

 Fresh Or Frozen Raspberries?

-Use firm raspberries not fresh raspberries that are already soggy and soft.
-Usually in supermarkets the fruits displayed at the front has been out the longest, try to get the one’s further at the back.
-I find them to be more fresh.
+Use firm raspberries and not fresh raspberries that are already soggy and soft.
+Usually, the fruits displayed at the front in supermarkets have been out the longest, try to get the one’s further at the back.

 If you’re using fresh raspberries, put them in the freezer until you are ready to use them.
 This will help to firm them up before being mixed into the cookie dough.